Website

 The David Eugene Smith collection in Butler Library includes ca. 360 titles of early Japanese imprints on mathematics.
 (Kai, Miwa.
 The David Eugene Smith collection of works in Japanese on Japanese mathematics.
 New York: Rare Book and Manuscript Library, Columbia University, 1986.)
 Early Japanese imprints on medicine are housed at Columbia University's Health Sciences Library.

-In 2008, the following manuscript will be added to the collection: *Genji monogatari.
+*Genji monogatari.
 55 volumes [manuscript].
 Mid-Edo period [1700s], partial collation with different editions, some with notes, accompanied by Hikaru Genji Monogatari Mokuroku (1 v.),varied colored daisen (title slips), with gold dust painting affixed to the front of each volume.
 Binding: Tetchōsō.
 22.5 x 17.2 cm.
 Stored in a special Shunkei lacquer cabinet.